-While in Dreamweaver, you can open a selected image in an external image editor; when you return to Dreamweaver after saving the edited image file, any changes you made to the image are visible in the Document window.
+While in Dreamweaver, you can open a selected image in an external image editor.
+When you return to Dreamweaver after saving the edited image file, any changes you made to the image are visible in the Document window.

 - Double-click the image file in the Files panel to start the primary image editor.
 If you haven’t specified an image editor, Dreamweaver starts the default editor for the file type.

-You can apply any available behavior to an image or image hotspot.
+You can apply any available behavior to an image or an image hotspot.
 When you apply a behavior to a hotspot, Dreamweaver inserts the HTML source code into the area tag.
 Three behaviors apply specifically to images: Preload Images, Swap Image, and Swap Image Restore.

-Swaps one image for another by changing the SRC attribute of the img tag.
+Swaps one image for another by changing the src attribute of the img tag.
 Use this action to create button rollovers and other image effects (including swapping more than one image at a time).